Sotterley: Sotterley Hall and estate

 Sotterley Estate is centred on a Georgian mansion house built in 1744, Sotterley Hall, overlooking a lake.
-The hall is a Grade I listed building and is H shaped with two wings and a central facade with nine windows.
+The hall is a Grade I listed building and is H-shaped with two wings and a central facade with nine windows.
 A number of associated buildings close to the hall, including stables, a water tower and cowsheds, are grade II listed buildings.

 The estate surrounding the house, Sotterley Park, was laid out in the 18th century and includes some ancient semi-natural woodland including pollarded oak trees and trees of significant size and age.
 It is believed to have previously been a medieval deer park.
 The majority of the estate is a Site of Special Scientific Interest of 121 ha.
 The park is particularly important in that the trees "support the richest epiphytic Lichen flora in East Anglia" with 92 species of lichen and 14 of bryophytes.

 The estate is managed with a mixture of agricultural, woodland and field sports use.
 A 12 mi horse trail is available on land around the estate and village.
 The estate has been used as a film and TV location.
+In 2025 the FolkEast music festival was held on the Sotterley estate.
+The festival was held on the 15th to 17th August and saw acts including Kathryn Tickell and The Darkening, and the Penguin Cafe Orchestra appear on the “Sunset Stage” erected between the Hall and the lake.

 Churches

 The parish church, a Grade I listed building with many medieval elements, is located on the Sotterley estate and is dedicated to St Margaret.
 Access by vehicle is limited to the times of services.
-The church has more figure brasses than any other in Suffolk as well as medieval glasswork and a carved oak rood screen.
+The church has more monumental brasses than any other in Suffolk, as well as medieval glasswork and a carved oak rood screen.
 Kelly's directory of 1900 notes that the church register held at the time dated from 1547.
 The roll of honour in the church records that 15 men from Sotterley died during World War I, including two Barnes.

 The parish was consolidated in 1873 with the neighbouring parish of Willingham St Mary which had lacked a church for many years.

 An unusual octagonal cemetery chapel and cemetery were established outside the estate in about 1883.
-The brick built chapel is a Grade II listed building which may have been designed by Sir Arthur Blomfield.
+The brick-built chapel is a Grade II listed building which may have been designed by Sir Arthur Blomfield.
 Each face of the building has a gothic window.
 The chapel was threatened with demolition but is now owned by the parish council and restoration was begun in 2007 by the Sotterley Chapel Preservation Trust.